 |Departs||New York Kennedy (JFK), Chicago O'Hare (ORD) (flight schedule)|

 |Themes||History & Culture, Premium|

 |What to Expect||This fast-paced, escorted tour includes a reasonable amount of walking or hiking, and reaches high altitudes requiring that you be in good physical condition to fully enjoy the trip.
 This tour also includes long scenic drives between destinations and may have limited rest stops.|

-One of the best tours of India you'll find is our 15-day India and Nepal tour package.
+One of the best tours of India you'll find is our 16-day India and Nepal tour package.
 It will amaze you with its abundance of fascinating, stunning, and exotic sights and sounds.
 Adventure travel in India doesn't get any better, or more exciting.
 You'll visit many of India's most important and significant cities, including New Delhi, the nation's capital and third-largest city; Jaipur, known as the "Pink City" for its unusual rose-colored sandstone architecture; Agra, site of the Taj Mahal, the world's most famous monument to love; Khajuraho, with its exquisitely carved sculptures; and Varanasi, the holiest site in India, where thousands of Hindu pilgrims tour its temples and bathe in the Ganges River to gain religious merit.
-You'll continue to Nepal, at the foot of Mt.
+You'll also visit Nepal, at the foot of Mt.
 Everest, which few countries on Earth can match for its combination of spectacular scenery, exotic culture and hospitable people.
 All of this for prices that represent exceptional value for money.